UtsavSatane/Employee-Leave-Management-System/README.md

 # 🗂️ Employee Leave Management System (ELMS)

 A full-stack web application built with the **MERN Stack** that streamlines the process of managing employee leave requests within an organization.
+It is very useful for the employees for applying leaves and managing them.

 ---